hainguyen-storai/test-repo/.github/pull_request_template.md

 **1. Checklist before requesting a review**
-- [ ] Is Architecture/Code Solution approved?
+- [ ] Is Architecture/Code Solution approved?11111111
 - [ ] Is Sonar Lint checked/ passed?
 - [ ] Is Code Standard checked?